The Ultimate Guide To Yosemite National Park

 To visit Valley View, you can park at a small parking lot located near the Pohono Bridge.
 Once there, you will see the bed of Merced River with El Capitan and Cathedral Rocks in the background.

 El Capitan Meadow

-Viewpoint 4: Visitor Center/Parking while this is not mandatory, but I recommend that you stop here, park your car, and then take the shuttle to the rest of the viewpoints.
+Visitor Center/Parking, Viewpoint 4 on the Yosemite attractions map, while stopping here is not essential if you plan to drive to all vista points in the park.
+However, I highly recommend that you stop here, park your car, and then take the park shuttle to the rest of the viewpoints in Yosemite National Park.

 Lower Yosemite Fall

 See the Yosemite Fall up close and feel the mist from the waterfall all over you!

 Lower Yosemite Fall, Viewpoint 7 on the Yosemite attractions map, provides a closer view of Yosemite Falls, so close that you will feel the mist all over you.
 There’s a small parking lot at the Lower Yosemite Fall, and a short walk from the parking lot will take you right to the bottom of the fall.

 Finding parking can be difficult, so I recommend using the park shuttle service to get to the Lower Yosemite Fall.

 There you have it, these are the must-see places in Yosemite National Park and your best choices if you’re visiting just for a day or two!

 However, there are several other things to see and do in the park, including several hiking trails and great camping opportunities amid beautiful nature.
 If you’re planning to spend more time in Yosemite, I definitely recommend continuing reading the post and adding a few hikes to your Yosemite itinerary.